Miltonly/Streets/Celandine Terrace

 Getting around

-Celandine Terrace sits in Milton's Walker neighbourhood, a position that makes the 401 the primary artery for most trips.
-The on-ramp at James Snow Parkway is a four-minute drive, putting Mississauga within a 22-minute run and Pearson within half an hour.
-The Milton GO station is farther, a 12-minute drive, making the rail commute to Toronto a longer proposition — the full trip to Union runs around 72 minutes including the drive.
-For those working in Oakville or Burlington, the drive stays under 25 minutes.
-The street itself is quiet, a terrace that sees little through traffic, so the road network handles the load without the noise of a busier corridor.
+Celandine Terrace sits in Milton's Walker neighbourhood, a position that makes the 401 the primary commute artery.
+The on-ramp at James Snow Parkway is a four-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
+For the Toronto commute, the Milton GO Station is a 12-minute drive; the total trip to Union runs around 72 minutes.
+The street itself is a quiet terrace, so the road network handles the load without through-traffic noise.
+For those working in Oakville or Burlington, the drive runs 24 and 20 minutes respectively, making this a practical base for the western GTA.

 Schools and catchment